Query Details View

 This list of related queries can be used to find examples of “better” queries to target with your URLs, such as queries where you rank better or get more clicks.
 It can also help you identify content gaps, where adding additional context to your URLs might help your site perform better for queries.

-Alongside each related query, you have several quick options:
+Alongside each related query, you have several icons in green that allow you to do some quick actions:

-The icon on the right-hand side (the link icon) currently takes you to Ahref’s ‘Keyword Explorer’ for that query, but you can change this in your Website Settings.
+The icon on the right-hand side (the link icon) currently takes you to Ahref’s ‘Keyword Explorer’ for that query.
+You can change this in your Website Settings.

 Thank you!